Klaism/test_API_Silex/README.md

 Now you only have to change the informations given to the database into the file "core/config/config.php".

+In order to install everything, make sure to adapt the file ".htaccess".

 ## SQL ##

 In order to have the correct database, you have to execute the SQL script from "sql/user.sql".